 And while you can continue to increase the resistance on your Reformer, the exercises are geared towards lengthening and strengthening your body while keeping your core engaged.

 Does Reformer Pilates tone your body?

-As we mentioned earlier, you won’t develop big bulky muscles, but you can build strong toned muscles by using a Reformer.
+Reformer pilates can be considered strength training, but as we mentioned earlier, you won’t develop big bulky muscles.
+Instead you can build strong toned muscles using a Reformer.

 It is a dynamic form of exercise that uses the Machine’s springs for resistance with an emphasis on muscle contraction and eccentric release to create long muscles.
 (3)